fiddlecube/fiddlecube-sdk/README.md

 ## Ensuring diversity and correctness
 - The questions are spread across the vector embeddings to ensure completeness of testing.
 - The queries and responses are evaluated for correctness and context relevancy.
-- Citations to the database context are maintained for ease of auditing and testing.
+- Citations to the database context are maintained for ease of testing and auditing.